 Color increases brand recognition by up to 80%.
 Knowing exactly what your colors are and using them consistently could attract many more customers.

 Less than 10% of organizations consider their brand presentation "very consistent."
 And only 1/4 of organizations have formal guidelines that are consistently enforced.
 That means that simply being consistent can differentiate you from competitors!

 71% of organizations saw confusion in the market because of inconsistent brand usage.
 When it comes to building a brand, confusion is the LAST thing you want your audience to experience.

 Like Shakira's hips, numbers don't lie.
 (Usually.)
 Now let's talk about how to start achieving that consistency!

 Enter the style guide

 A Style Guide is the basis for a brand's visual consistency.
 It is a formal document that tells you, and anyone else in your company, how to present your brand to the world's eyes.
 Sometimes a Style Guide is called (or included in) a Brand Book or Brand Bible.

 We can help you build those bricks.
-Sunbird's Style Guide includes:
+Sunbird's basic Style Guide includes: